tonis-io-legacy/error-handler/README.md

 # Tonis\ErrorHandler

-Tonis\ErrorHandler is simple logs errors using your choice of PSR-3 compatible loggers.
+Tonis\ErrorHandler is simple middleware that logs errors using your choice of PSR-3 compatible loggers.

 Composer
 --------